Is Laser Vision Correction right for you?

 To protect your baby, it’s best to wait until after pregnancy to get laser eye surgery.
 If you’re pregnant or planning a pregnancy in the next six months, hold off on surgery for now.
 Most of the drops that are used during the procedure and afterward have not been tested on pregnant women so we are not certain about their effects on the baby.
 Beyond that risk, your vision can change during pregnancy, so it’s best to wait until you’re not pregnant to correct your vision.

-You can still be eligible for ASA surgery even if you have qualities that make you ineligible for LASIK.
-ASA can treat higher prescriptions and thinner corneas than LASIK can.
+In many cases, you can still qualify for ASA surgery even if you are ineligible for LASIK.
+That’s because ASA can treat higher prescriptions and thinner corneas than LASIK.

 ASA doesn’t involve cutting a flap in your cornea, like LASIK does, meaning that you may be eligible for ASA even if you have a thin cornea.
 ASA preserves 100-150 microns of cornea tissue by not cutting the flap, meaning the surgery can treat more diopters of prescription than LASIK can.
 There are other options for patients with inadequate corneas, and I never hesitate to redirect patients, even if it's not a part of my practice.